 - Allow use of regular derived tables (recommended)

-Adding the Looker Server to the Atlas Whitelist
+Adding the Looker server to the Atlas IP access list

-Atlas only allows client connections from entries in the project’s whitelist.
-Add Looker’s IP address to the Atlas project’s whitelist:
+Atlas only allows client connections from entries in the project’s IP access list.
+Add Looker’s IP address to the Atlas project’s IP access list:

 - Get Looker’s IP address.

-- Follow the Atlas Whitelist Setup instructions to add Looker’s IP address to the Atlas whitelist.
+- Follow the Atlas IP access list setup instructions to add Looker’s IP address to the Atlas IP access list.